ilaydademircii/Dealer-Management-System-Using-Android-Studio/README.md

 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.

----

-If you want, I can help you add sections like screenshots, contact info, or anything else!
+ sections like screenshots, contact info, or anything else!